International Collaborations and Export Controls

 IRS ANTI-Boycott Items to Consider

 The Internal Revenue Service (“IRS”) maintains a separate set of boycott rules and regulations that require annual reporting of operations in or related to boycotting countries, as well as receipt of, and action in response to, boycott requests.
 These laws deny some foreign tax benefits to persons who cooperate with certain boycott requests.
 It also requires annual reporting by UCCS of business activities in boycotting countries.
-The Treasury Department publishes a list of these countries in the Federal Register each quarter.
+The Treasury Department publishes a list of countries requiring cooperation with an international boycott in the Federal Register each quarter.

 If UCCS personnel are engaging in any operations in or related to boycotting countries, report such operations to the UCCS Controller’s Office.
 The IRS defines “operations” broadly to include purchasing, leasing, financing, extracting, constructing, transporting, contract negotiating, site selecting, and other activities.
 Operations must be reported even if no boycott requests are received.